israelcoin/Isracoin/doc/build-unix.md

 	./configure
 	make

-This will build dogecoin-qt as well if the dependencies are met.
+This will build isracoin-qt as well if the dependencies are met.

 Dependencies
 ---------------------